Cut Your Heating Bill in Half

 I had run across this little trick a few days a ago and I was a little bit skeptical at first but to my utter amazement this actually works and it is based on hard science.
 It is no surprise that energy cost are on the rise and it is very important to someone looking to save money to cut as many corners as possible.
 Warming your house is one of the biggest money grabber of them all.
 Depending on where you live, your utility bill can reach a thousand dollars in the dead of winter.

-Here is a little trick that will cut your warming bill in half is not more.
+Here is a little trick that will cut your heating bill in half is not more.
 The secret is based on the scientific principle of convective heat transfer.
 The Wikipedia has this defined as: often referred to simply as convection, is the transfer of heat from one place to another by the movement of fluids.
 Convection is usually the dominant form of heat transfer in liquids and gases.
 Although often discussed as a distinct method of heat transfer, convective heat transfer involves the combined processes of conduction (heat diffusion) and advection (heat transfer by bulk fluid flow).

 STEP ONE: Get about 100 small tea candles.
 These are super cheap and you can get 100 of them for a few bucks.